KiamMota/HyperFlow/README.md

-# HyperFlow
+# HyperFlow - Documentation
-HyperFlow is my solo project to create an imperative language that was originally designed to manage files and directories, but has now evolved to manage processes.
-It is a shell-based imperative language, which I call 'Prompt Language.

-# The HyperFlow structure is designed to be both easy to read and simple to write.
-It operates as follows:

-# <action-call> <function> <parameters>;

-Where the action-call serves as a library to invoke the associated functions, and the parameters define the specific details for those functions.

-mng: Action-call for management operations.
-cxt: Action-call for context-related operations.
-sis: Action-call for system processes.

-Functions are invoked via the . (dot) operator.

-Example:
-mng .cr folder: "c:\workspace", nm: "NEW FOLDER", upper: first;
-EXIT: "New Folder"
+Overview

+HyperFlow is a flexible and powerful scripting language designed for automating tasks, managing files, and interacting with the system environment.
+It uses a declarative syntax that is easy to read and write.
+This documentation provides an overview of its syntax and usage, including how to create, manipulate, and manage directories and files using HyperFlow commands.

+Syntax
+The basic syntax of HyperFlow follows the structure of:
+_<action> <function> <parameters>;_

+Where:

+- Action refers to the type of operation (e.g., mng for management, cxt for context).
+- Function defines the specific task to perform (e.g., .cr for creating directories).
+- Parameters are the arguments passed to the function (e.g., dir, nm).